ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetArcSourceElement**

 To get source and target sc-elements of added sc-arc you can use `GetArcSourceElement` and `GetArcTargetElement` methods.
-For `ScEventAddOutputArc` method `GetArcSourceElement` returns sc-address of listen sc-element, for `ScEventAddInputArc` method `GetArcTargetElement` returns sc-address of listen sc-element.
+For `ScEventAddOutgoingArc` method `GetArcSourceElement` returns sc-address of listen sc-element, for `ScEventAddIncomingArc` method `GetArcTargetElement` returns sc-address of listen sc-element.

 ```cpp
 ...